Where I’m from

 It was a worthwhile and noble path, just not mine.
 Law as a lens for engaging with the world never resonated with me, and I lived with a constant feeling of being in disguise.

 Meanwhile, I felt a tug toward something very different.
 In 2002, I was in a legal dream job, and miserable.
-A friend referred me to someone who helped unhappy lawyers find their path.
+A friend referred me to a coach.
 Sitting in his office during our first and only session, I felt more alive than I had in years.
-Hearing him describe his work of engaging deeply with each client to unearth their purpose and find fulfillment in their lives, some core part of me woke up.
+Hearing him describe his work of engaging deeply with each client to unearth their purpose and find their unique path, some core part of me woke up.
 When he asked if I could imagine myself doing something other than my then job, I surprised myself by saying, "I could imagine myself doing what you're doing right now."
 As soon as I said it, I both knew it was true and was completely terrified.

-I then spent the next 12 years yearning for this truth, and successfully convincing myself that it was unrealistic.
-Meanwhile, I tried to move toward it in ways that felt safe.
-I left litigation and took on leadership positions within social justice non-profits.
+I then spent the next 12 years successfully convincing myself that this idea was completely unrealistic.
+I tried to move toward it in ways that felt safe.
+I left litigation and took on organizational leadership positions.
 This enabled me to focus more on people and to support them in their growth.
 In the end, though, it still wasn't a fully authentic expression of what was in my heart.
-I was still focusing on systems and policy change, when what really moved me was connecting deeply at the human, individual level.
+I was still focusing on systems and policy change, when what really moved me was connecting deeply at a human, individual level.

 Fast forward to 2014.
 Looking at my life from the outside, I was doing great.
 Positions of real responsibility and impact, a wonderful marriage and beautiful kids.
 Inside, I was paying the price of living someone else's life.
 A lot of the time, I felt blank, disconnected from myself and the people around me, exhausted yet unable to stop striving.

 When I left my last director job in 2014, I was finally too exhausted to be scared.
-Fortunately dreams don't go away, and it's never really too late.
-Soul-searching, work with a coach of my own, and the encouragement of friends got me into a coach training class.
+Soul-searching, work with a coach, and the encouragement of friends got me into a coach training class.
 The feeling at the end of the first day was incredible -- I made sense.
 The parts of me I had suppressed because they felt irrelevant or like weaknesses in my prior work, had a place.
 I can only describe it as the feeling of coming home.

 That was March 2015, and I haven't looked back.
-The result of living in alignment with your true self and purpose is nothing short of transformation.
+The result of living in alignment with your internal blueprint is nothing short of transformation.
 The resentment, anger, and deep sadness that was a constant undercurrent for many years has lifted.
 I know the joy of making my own unique expression in the world.
-The connections I make with family, friends, even the occasional stranger are deeply nourishing because I am bringing myself as I really am.
+The relationships in my life are deeply nourishing because I am bringing myself as I really am.
 I am rediscovering my gifts of writing and public speaking, both of which had felt mechanical in prior jobs because the words were not mine.
 And, it continues to evolve.
 One of the great gifts of living from our true selves is that fear, about the future and the unknown, can finally take a back seat.
 Whatever happens (even and especially the hard stuff), we know we're on the right road.

 My training as a coach

-My training is through The Coaches Training Institute, the first and largest coach training organization in the world.
+My training is through The Coaches Training Institute (CTI).
 The coaching model I am trained in is Co-Active Coaching, in which the coaching relationship is designed as an active and equal partnership between coach and client.
 Read more about the approach here.
+I have coaching certifications from the International Coach Federation (Professional Certified Coach) and CTI (Certified Professional Co-Active Coach).

 I will never judge you for asking me how to pronounce it, no matter how many times you ask.
 In fact, I will love you for it.